 Statement by the Magnesia Litera jury:

 Jiří Kratochvil, one of the most translated Czech authors, represents a contemporary Czech prose that rejects traditional literary realism.
 Set in the 1950s, the novel Fox into Lady has two intersecting storylines.
 The more realistic tells of a young labourer from Brno called Pavel, a promising informer for the national security forces who, because of his gift for languages, is chosen to go over to the West to create a diversion at Radio Free Europe.
 The more fantastical story is that of a young fox.
-Stalin (referred to as the Steward) sets scientists at the Pavlov Institute the task of transforming the fox into a woman.
+Stalin (referred to as the Master) sets scientists at the Pavlov Institute the task of transforming the fox into a woman.
 Called Sylva, this woman will head Westwards to murder Winston Churchill.
 The storylines come together when the two protagonists meet in the free world – after which life itself proves stronger than the intentions of those on high.
 The novel Fox into Lady is a tribute to the literary imagination; more than just a play of words and images, it is a powerful story of the interconnection and incompatibility of different worlds and a celebration of human and vulpine freedom.

 1. 9.
 2020